SAP CRM

-The SAP CRM applications have been initially an integrated on-premises customer relationship management (CRM) software manufactured by SAP SE which targeted business software requirements for marketing, sales and service of midsize and large organizations in all industries and sectors.
+The SAP CRM applications were initially integrated on-premises customer relationship management (CRM) software manufactured by SAP SE which targeted business software requirements for marketing, sales and service for midsize and large organizations in all industries and sectors.
 The first SAP CRM release 2.0 has been made generally available in November 2000.
-The current release 7.0 is being updated with quarterly enhancement packs (EHPs) since 2009.
+The current release 7.0 has been updated with quarterly enhancement packs (EHPs) since 2009.

 In 2007 SAP started to develop a cloud based CRM which has been renamed from SAP Business ByDesign CRM to Sales on Demand to SAP Cloud for Customer and finally to SAP Cloud for Sales.
 Since 2018 SAP has consolidated all of its cloud based marketing, sales, service and commerce applications as SAP C/4HANA suite.

 Overview

 After the acquisition of Hybris in 2013, SAP has gradually realigned their CRM strategy mainly to take on the market leader Salesforce.com which is a cloud-based software.
 In a bid to be more competitive and future focused, SAP has been shifting towards cloud based CRM applications since 2011 rather than traditional on-premises software.
 Still SAP CRM is being used by thousands of companies and there are according to SAP no plans to sunset the product.

 SAP has consolidated its CRM applications under the terms "Customer Engagement and Commerce" (CEC) and since 2018 under "Customer Experience" (CX).
 SAP offers a variety of (partially acquired) applications: